dwilkie/twilreapi-active_call_router/README.md

 ## Usage

-Checkout the [source](https://github.com/dwilkie/twilreapi-active_call_router/blob/master/lib/twilreapi/active_call_router/base.rb). `Twilreapi::ActiveCallRouter::Base` initializes with two arguments, `source` and `destination`.
+Checkout the [source](https://github.com/dwilkie/twilreapi-active_call_router/blob/master/lib/twilreapi/active_call_router/base.rb). `Twilreapi::ActiveCallRouter::Base` initializes with a hash of options.
 The method `#routing_instructions` returns a hash containing your custom routing instructions and will be sent to [Somleng](https://github.com/dwilkie/somleng).
-By default it just simply returns the `source` and `destination`.
+By default it just simply returns the passed in options.

 ## Development